iAgentNTU/iAgentNTU.github.io/_people/Cheng-Hao_Tu.md

 github:
 ---

-Hi, I am currently pursuing Master degrees in National Taiwan University.
+Cheng-Hao (Andy) Tu is pursuing Master degrees in National Taiwan University.
+He received mater’s degree in computer science from NTU in 2015.
+His research interests are machine learning and image processing.

+Andy has been a member of Activity Recognition Group in iAgent since February, 2015.
+He currently focuses on smart home and hopes that machine can make our lives more comfortable and convenient.